blbruegg/MQ2SQLite/README.md

 ## Advanced Usage

 By default, the `/sqlite query` command will open a database, run the query and then close the database.
-This doesn't allow for more complex operations like transactions or in-memory tables since the connection closes after every operation.
+This doesn't allow for more complex operations like transactions or in-memory databases since the connection closes after every operation.
 It does have the benefit of handling all of the operations for you, however.

 When your needs are a bit more robust, you can use the advanced query syntax to perform any operation you